woossi0/suite/docs/usermanual/source/processing/scripting/processcreate.rst

 Process computation
 ~~~~~~~~~~~~~~~~~~~

-Now that our inputs and outputs are defined, we can create the computation, through a function called ``run``.
-We first create a layer container to hold the results of our computation (only necessary in the JavaScript example):
+Now that our inputs and outputs are defined, create the computation through a function called ``run``.
+Define a layer container to hold the results of the computation (only necessary in the JavaScript example):

 **JavaScript**